microsoft/MCAPSTechConnect25-lab-910/skillable/exercise1.md

 ### Step 4: Run the solution in Copilot

 Now restore the browser window you minimized in Step 3.
 You should see the Microsoft 365 Copilot window.
-If you need to navigate there, the URL is +++https://www.microsoft365.com/chat/?auth=2+++.
+If you need to navigate there, the URL is `https://www.microsoft365.com/chat/?auth=2`.

 Open the right flyout 1️⃣ and, if necessary, click "Show more"2️⃣ to reveal all the choices.
 Then choose "Trey Genie local"3️⃣, which is the agent you just installed.

 ![run-declarative-copilot-01.png](media/run-declarative-copilot-01.png)

-Try one of the prompt suggestions such as, +++Find consultants with TypeScript skills.+++
+Try one of the prompt suggestions such as, *Find consultants with TypeScript skills*.

 The first time the agent calls the API plugin, you will need to approve the request.
 If you open the details panel, you'll see how Copilot has extracted from the prompt the parameters it needs to call the API: